News &

 Funding will enable us to provide home starter packs meeting the increase in demand, while covering the increased cost of purchasing and delivering these packs, it will also support the delivery of the Homeless Winter Refuge project accommodating rough sleepers during the coldest weather.

-An additional storage unit is also needed, due to increasing demand, as we are outgrowing current space.
+as we are outgrowing current space.
 Increasing their storage capacity would enable us to purchase goods at optimum prices (in bulk) and ensure we maintain adequate stock levels which are appropriate to needs and improves our overall efficiency.

 Thanks to the Government for making this possible.